The Gut-Pain Connection You Should Know About

 You can reduce pain by healing the gut.

 When my patients heal their leaky gut, they finally put out the fire that feeds inflammation.
-That healing calms their immune system, reverses autoimmune diseases like rheumatoid arthritis, and decreases pain.
-And you can do this naturally without drugs or surgery.
+That healing calms their immune system and in turn decreases pain.
+I have seen people reduce their symptoms naturally, without drugs or surgery.
 Beyond focusing on a whole-foods diet that eliminates food intolerances, I’ve found these seven strategies to optimize gut health to reverse pain:

 1. Step up your fiber.

-Studies show that sufficient dietary fiber might be your best strategy to maintain a healthy microbiome.
+Studies show9 that sufficient dietary fiber might be your best strategy to maintain a healthy microbiome.
 Among its benefits, fiber helps pull toxins from your gut for elimination.

-Omega-3 fatty acids have anti-inflammatory properties and help alleviate pain.
+Omega-3 fatty acids have anti-inflammatory properties10 and help alleviate pain11.
 If wild-caught fish isn’t part of your diet, take a high-quality fish oil supplement with about 3,000 milligrams of EPA and DHA.

 3. Repopulate smartly.

-Probiotics help re-establish a balanced gut microbiome.
+Probiotics help re-establish12 a balanced gut microbiome.
 Fermented foods including coconut yogurt, kefir, and sauerkraut are good sources of probiotics, but if you don’t regularly eat them, look for a professional multistrain probiotic supplement with billions of microorganisms.
+Spore based probiotics also have been shown to reduce LPS (lipopolysaccharides) that are elevated in leaky gut.

 4. Get sufficient vitamin D.